Etinosa Erevbenagie: Professional career

 After leaving Panathinaikos, Erevbenagie started his pro career with Kymis of the Greek B Basket League, being coached by Vassilis Bratsiakos.
 With Kymis, he won the promotion to the Greek A2 Basket League.

-The nest season, he joined Bilbao Basket of the Liga ACB.
+The next season, he joined Bilbao Basket of the Liga ACB.
 During that year, he didn't appear in a single game with Bilbao and he was loaned to Ametx Zornotza during the season.

 The following season, Erevbenagie returned to Greece and signed with Kavala of the Greek A2 Basket League.
-During the season, he was one of the best young players of the league, averaging 12.3 points, 3.5 rebounds and 3.5 assists per game.
+During the season, he was one of the best young players in the league, averaging 12.3 points, 3.5 rebounds, and 3.5 assists per game.